learnweb/moodle-lifecyclestep_notifystudents/README.md

 Before notification, the editingteachers can decide whether to opt-in or opt-out of notification depending on the option the admin chose beforehand.

 ## Step Setup
-When a notifystudents step is added to a workflow the admin has multiple setup options:
+When a notifystudents step is added to a workflow the administrator has multiple setup options:
 - Time to respond
 - Notification Option: Opt-In or Opt-Out
 - E-Mail Text and Subject for the teachers and the students